a-vanriet/qpl-jekyll/program.md

 ##### 10:00 -- 10:30 **Break**
 ##### 10:30 -- 12:00 Parallel Session
 * Room *Number*: **Foundations.**
-  * V. Vilasini and Roger Colbeck. **Causal inference in non-classical theories and compatibility with spacetime structure.**
   * David Schmid. **Macrorealism as strict classicality in the framework of generalized probabilistic theories (and how to falsify it).**
   * V. Vilasini and Mischa Woods. **A general quantum circuit framework for consistent logical reasoning in Wigner’s friend scenarios.**
+  * Lorenzo Giannelli, Carlo Maria Scandolo and Giulio Chiribella. **Indeterminism and Bell nonlocality with classical systems.**
 * Room *Number*: **Diagrammatic Calculi and Complexity.**
   * Piotr Mitosek. **Constructing NP^#P-complete problems and #P-hardness of circuit extraction in phase-free ZH.**
   * Tuomas Laakkonen, Konstantinos Meichanetzidis and John van de Wetering. **Picturing counting reductions with the ZH-calculus.**